 Staff Advisory Council Constitution

-Article I Name, Purpose, Organization
+Article I: Name, Purpose, Organization

 - The Council may form subcommittees as needed.

-Article II Meetings
+Article II: Meetings

 - The Council will hold at least one regular meeting per month during the academic year.
-The President of the College may call meetings at his/her discretion.
+The President of the College may call meetings at their discretion.
 Meetings during the summer months are held when considered necessary.

 - Six members of the Council shall constitute a quorum.

-- The Council will appoint one of its members to attend the Presidents Council.
+- The Council will appoint one of its members to attend the President’s Council.

-Article III Nominations, Elections, Vacancies
+Article III: Nominations, Elections, Vacancies